NuggMD

 Question 21f in ATF Form 4473 reads as follows: "Are you an unlawful user of, or addicted to, marijuana or any depressant, stimulant, narcotic drug, or any other controlled substance?
 Warning: The use or possession of marijuana remains unlawful under Federal law regardless of whether it has been legalized or decriminalized for medicinal or recreational purposes in the state where you reside.”

-"That's the question that asks if you're a user of cannabis.
-Nothing about state legality lets you answer 'no' on that form.
-If you answer 'no' on that form as a cannabis consumer, you have falsified the form and lied to the federal government," explains Gard.
+"That's the question that asks if you're a user of cannabis," explains Gard.
+Prior to the Supreme Court decision, if you answered 'no' on that form as a cannabis consumer, you had "falsified the form and lied to the federal government."

-Conversely, Gard advises that the federal government is unlikely to arrest you for an existing gun collection if you get an MMJ card because "It's about the purchase of a firearm, not the possession of a firearm; the laws about the Brady Act are designed to prohibit the sale of a firearm, but not the inheritance or gifting of one."
+That may have been true in the past, since Gard advised that the federal government was unlikely to arrest you for an existing gun collection if you get an MMJ card because "It's about the purchase of a firearm, not the possession of a firearm; the laws about the Brady Act are designed to prohibit the sale of a firearm, but not the inheritance or gifting of one."

 Are there any states that allow firearm ownership with a MMJ card?

-Gard emphasizes the risk of facing time behind bars for people who possess a firearm near an area involving illegal cannabis activities, such as if you have a black market grow or you sell mushrooms.
-In Colorado, for example, this may land you a 12-year mandatory prison sentence.
+Gard emphasizes the risk of facing time behind bars for people who possess a firearm near an area involving illegal cannabis activities.
+Charges tend to add up, even at the state level.
+In Colorado, for example, the combination of an illegal cannabis grow, mushrooms, and a firearm may land you a 12-year mandatory prison sentence.

 "It's complicated to have a home grow that only grows within the state limit.
 And if you don't dispose of the weed trash, it can add up to over the limit.
 So, if police were to find the gun near several pounds of cannabis waste, it could result in charges.
 That's a state law."